 Teamwork.
 It’s a small team of two, but it’s a team.
 Your success as a team means that sometimes one person has to give more than the other.
 My partner was the epitome of giving.
 Rosie was never called Fire Chief, but when called the Chief’s Wife those words carried more meaning than most knew.

 Children.
 The team can grow.
 Children aren’t required, but they sure add a lot to life.
 Our two sons brought us a wealth of loving memories one could never aplace a price tag.
-Now there are two grandsons and a granddaughter that promise a limitless supply of future enjoyment.
+Now there are two grandsons, a granddaughter, and a December baby that promise a limitless supply of future enjoyment.

 Hardship.
 You have to work together with all your inner strength to overcome hardships.
 That digging deep within to overcome is what can build togetherness in every respect of the word.
 When two people with no money get married and afterwards take lifetime governmental jobs – that’s a recipe for togetherness.